aloxe/huwindty/src/pages/examples/images/global/index.md

 ---
 layout: base
-title: Part 1
+title: Global images
 subtitle: Yet another example page
 ---

-This is the page Part 1
+This is the head of section global